 Owner Melissa Etienne created the company based on her own personal natural hair journey, and she works to provide those growing out their hair with more options.
 “I wanted to remove the stigma around certain textures and allow women to see their hair displayed beautifully and authentically,” she explains.
 My ultimate favorite is the U-Part Wig, which allows you to leave your natural hair out in the front when worn as a wig, but can also be styled in a ponytail.
 We love versatility.

 In 2012, the second wave natural hair movement was blossoming and textured hair extensions were nonexistent.
 DC hair stylist Ngozi Opara saw the struggle many of her clients faced—feeling stuck using heat tools while transitioning out of relaxers.
 To solve this dilemma, she launched Heat Free Hair, one of the pioneer brands to provide 100% virgin human hair for type 3 and 4 curl patterns.

 What makes this brand so special aside from its premium quality?
 Opara spent a full year in China learning about the hair manufacturing process and even owns the factory where the hair is sourced from.
 Yup, it’s kind of a big deal.

-Latched & Hooked is a Black and female-owned brand that provides synthetic hair extensions at a budget-friendly price.
-Best known for their selection of rainbow-colored styles, the brand makes sure you can experiment (without the commitment).
+Latched and Hooked is a Black and female-owned brand that provides synthetic hair extensions at a budget-friendly price.
+Best known for its selection of rainbow-colored styles, the brand makes sure you can experiment (without the commitment).

-The hair is lightweight, allows your scalp to breathe, and doesn’t have the dreaded itch-factor that most synthetic blends do.
-With an assortment of ponytails, wigs, crotchet, and braiding hair the possibilities are almost endless.
+The hair is lightweight, allows your scalp to breathe, and doesn’t have the dreaded itch factor that most synthetic blends do.
+With an assortment of ponytails, wigs, crochet, and braiding hair the possibilities are almost endless.